Keith Johnstone, Improvisational Theatre, 14 Rules and ImproRhetoric™

 14. Celebrating slips and moving on

 Make mistakes, please.
-Whether in improvisational theatre or life, you can only succeed if you take action.
-When you attempt something and don’t succeed, it’s not that you failed but that you’ve learned.
+Whether in improvisational theater or life, you can only succeed if you take action.
+When you attempt something and don’t succeed, it’s not that you failed, but that you’ve learned.
 And when you try again, you’ll have a better chance of succeeding.
 Failure is not even trying.

 More?